QubitPi/management-blogs/docs/_posts/2022-08-19-reactivex-java.md

    the _observer_.
 2. Define an asynchronous call, i.e. an _Observable_.
 3. Attach the observer to that Observable by _subscribing_ it (this also initiates the actions of the Observable).
-4. Go on with your business; whenever the call returns, the observer’s method will begin to operate on its return value or values - the _items_ emitted by the Observable.
+4. Go on with your business; whenever the call returns, the observer's method will begin to operate on its return value or values - the _items_ emitted by the Observable.

 The basic operator `just` produces an Observable that emits a single generic instance before completing, the String